pyronear/pyro-sys-setup/RpiSETUP.md

 You can choose the OS which best fits your needs in this [list](https://www.raspberrypi.org/software/operating-systems/).
 I chose `Raspberry Pi OS Lite`.

 Then you can flash your SD Card with the chosen OS.
+See [this article from raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) to help you out writing the image.

 ## Enable SSH

 SSH needs to be enabled so that you can log onto your RPI.
-To do so, you can run the following command:
+To do so, an empty ssh file must be created, on linux or mac os, you can run the following command:

 ```bash
 touch /Volumes/boot/ssh